 Wabi-sabi is rooted in Zen Buddhism.
 Its philosophy and principles are demonstrated in the tea ceremony where a rituals and values of purity, simplicity, and imperfection are lived.
 For example, the masters’ prized bowls were handmade and irregularly shaped, with uneven glaze and cracks, and they held a unique sort of beauty in their deliberate imperfection.

 Check out the Wabi-Sabi Desktops.
 There is one for each of the Kaleidoscope lenses.
 Each has one word for contemplation.
+They are free for you to download.
 Enjoy!